has known about it for years. In fact, owners have alerted other businesses in the two squares, Linden and Wellesley, to prepare for the onslaught.

 Most businesses seem to welcome students, with only a few exceptions.

-The Linden Store, Wellesley's go-to sandwich shop, welcomes a ton of middle and high schoolers on the monthly half-day.
+The Linden Store, Wellesley's go-to sandwich shop, welcomes a ton of and schoolers on the monthly half-day.
 Employee Natalia Escallon says the large groups of students can get excited and also very loud during their visits, but she says the half-days "offer a great opportunity for kids to be on their own in town, learn a bit about managing money by making their own transactions."

 She says that some parents of sixth graders often call ahead to place an order at the Linden Store, especially when going out with a large group after school is new.